ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-dictionary.markdown

 24. <u>__Net__</u>

-	(n.)A worldwide interconnection of computer networks which can be exploited for exchange of information, boost businesses, improve academics or build scalable products to improve the lives of millions.
+	(n.)A worldwide interconnection of computer networks which can be exploited for exchange of information, to boost businesses, improve academics or build scalable products to improve the lives of millions.
 	Sadly reduced to a tool for stalking your crushes or salivating over cute kitten videos on youtube.

 	_“Bhai bahaut bore ho raha hu. (sad smiley)” “__Net__ down hai kya be?’_